dieuly/software_engineering_2014_template/3_use_cases.md

     <td><strong>Normal flow:</strong></td>
     <td>1.
 Teachers or staff choose "Create note" bar <br/>
         2. The app will show two options : "text" or "record" to create note for them <br/>
         3  a.
 If "text" is chosen <br/>
-        3 a.
-1 The app will show the format form <br/>
+        3  a  1.
+The app will show the format form <br/>
-        3 a.
-2 They will fill title and content fields <br/>
+        3  a  2.
+They will fill title and content fields <br/>
-        3 a.
-3 Click "submit" button to confirm their note ready to share <br/>
+        3  a  3.
+Click "submit" button to confirm their note ready to share <br/>
         3  b.
 If "record" is chosen <br/>
-        3 b.1 Press the "start" button to record their voice <br/>
+        3  b  1.
+Press the "start" button to record their voice <br/>
-        3 b.2
+        3  b  2.
+Press that button again to stop recording <br/>
+        3  b  3.
+Click "submit" button to ready to delivery the note <br/>
+        4. The app ask if they want to review before delivering their note <br/>
+        5  a.
+If "review" is chosen <br/>
+        5  a  1.
+The app will show the content again <br/>
+        5  b.
+If "confirm" is chosen <br/>
+        5  b  1.
+The app will delivery their note <br/>

     </td>
   </tr>